Rev. 6 (Document updated 09-09-2020)

 The Status bar of the app.
 When the app first starts and until the first update is received the app version is shown to the far left.
 After this the last time an update is received is shown.

 In the middle, you will see icons of triggered alerts.
-Tapping those would reveal the exact time an alert occurred and let you dismiss the alert, and remove the icon from the status bar
+Tapping those would reveal the exact time an alert occurred (and ended) and let you dismiss the alert, and remove the icon from the status bar

 To the far right, current time is shown, and the Settings button to enter the settings menu, where you can change all the applications settings